Updated: Dec 22, 2020

 The Mbamba, as with all Doodarians, start the day just before sunrise.
 By sunrise they are all in their village squares, come rain or shine, to do their morning exercise routine.
 This consists of a range of yoga, dance and martial arts movements to energise and invigorate and get them ready for the day.
 This is followed by meditation, prayer and then light refreshments.

 And then everyone gets on with their mission for the day.
 Food, all locally grown and prepared with love, is provided throughout the day.
 This allows the artists, musicians and performers to focus fully on their art.
 The Mbamba are known for their outrageously experimental festivals.
 They are a playful bunch and they love expressing that through their choice of colour, form, sound and movement.
 You can be sure that this festival will be spectacular, Doodarians have come to expect that.

 I hope this gives you a wee insight into life on planet Dooda and that you will want to hear more about it in the future.
-You can sign up to my mailing list, or follow me on Instagram or Facebook.
+You can follow me on Instagram or Facebook.
 And if you wish to help fund me you can always buy something from my shop or support me through Patreon.
 Thank you.

 * The Shinza are an ancient people from the Shinzanzee mountains.
 They managed to fend off the Naki in their many attempts to subjugate the Doodarians.